At the heart of every landing page is the lead gen form.

 More than a few questions are likely circling around in your head.
 Does my form have too many fields?
 Should I change the button color?
 Will in-field labels help reduce friction?

-The only way to truly answer these questions is to run the tests yourself, but you can learn the process of lead gen form optimization.
+The only way to truly answer these questions is to run the tests yourself, but you can learn the process of lead gen form optimization and the best practices for form design.

 Unoptimized vs. Optimized Lead Gen Forms